GiannisStathoudakis/Theoros/README.md

 Built entirely in Go, Theoros operates on a strict split architecture between a local client and an in-cluster agent to execute the proxy pattern.

 ### 1. The Client (Interactive Terminal)
 * **Secure Local Vault:** Natively supports multiple clusters.
-Instead of plaintext Kubeconfigs, it encrypts your cluster URLs and JWT tokens locally using **AES-GCM 256** and **Argon2** key derivation.
+Instead of plaintext Kubeconfigs, it encrypts your cluster URLs and personal access tokens locally using **AES-GCM 256** and **Argon2** key derivation.
 * **Strict HTTPS:** Enforces TLS connections to prevent plaintext credential leaks or Man-in-the-Middle downgrade attacks.
 * **TAB Functionality:** The interactive prompt features robust TAB auto-completion and syntax highlighting via WebSockets, making navigating cluster resources fast and intuitive.
-* **Client-Side User Management:** Administrators can seamlessly generate, list, and manage user identities directly from the client interface.
+* **Client-Side User Management:** Administrators can seamlessly generate, list, and manage user identities and token hashes directly from the client interface.

 ### 2. The Server (In-Cluster Agent)
 * **API Wrapper:** Wraps the native `k8s.io/cli-runtime` source code directly inside the Go binary, safely translating client REST/WebSocket requests into internal API executions.
-* **Zero-Trust Bootstrapping:** The server auto-generates a one-time setup token upon installation, but completely locks down cluster execution until the client cryptographically rotates it to a permanent token.
+* **GitHub-Style Authentication:** User authentication relies on secure hashed tokens (comparable to GitHub Personal Access Tokens).
+Upon a successful login challenge, the server issues a short-lived, stateless **JWT** for session efficiency, while user credentials remain securely salted and hashed using **bcrypt** in a Kubernetes Secret database.
-* **100% Stateless & HA Ready:** Theoros uses native Kubernetes Secrets for user identities and cryptographic signing keys.
-Scale to 3+ replicas for High Availability without needing persistent volumes (`PVCs`) or external databases.
+* **100% Stateless & HA Ready:** Theoros uses native Kubernetes Secrets for user password hashes and cryptographic signing keys.
+Scale to 3+ replicas for High Availability without needing persistent volumes (`PVCs`).
 * **Application-Level Audit Logging:** Because standard Kubernetes audit logs only see the Theoros ServiceAccount, the Theoros server inherently logs the exact User, Action, and Command for every execution, stream, and interactive TTY session to the pod's standard output.

 ---